Skip to main content

 The Account Context

-A deploy is a user request to perform some execution on the blockchain (see Execution Semantics for more information).
+A transaction is a user request to perform some execution on the blockchain (see Execution Semantics for more information).
 It contains "payment code" and "session code", which are references to stored on-chain contracts or Wasm to be executed.
-For executable Wasm, its execution and the logic therein occur within the context of the account signing the deploy.
-This means that the executing Wasm has access to the named keys and main purse of the account's context.
+For executable Wasm, its execution and the logic therein occur within the context of the entity signing the transaction.
+This means that the executing Wasm has access to the named keys and main purse of the account entity's context.

 note

 In the case where there is a reference to stored on-chain Wasm (smart contracts), the execution of the on-chain Wasm will occur in its own separate runtime context.
-As a result, the stored Wasm will not have access to the named keys or main purse of the calling account.
+As a result, the stored Wasm will not have access to the named keys or main purse of the calling account entity.

 Unforgeable Reference (URef)